-9 Top-Rated Day Trips from Orlando
+11 Top-Rated Day Trips from Orlando

-1 Kennedy Space Center Visitor Complex
+1. Kennedy Space Center Visitor Complex

-About an hour's drive east of Orlando, the Kennedy Space Center is one of the most popular day trips from the city.
+About an hour's drive east of Orlando, the Kennedy Space Center is one of the most popular Orlando day trips.
 You don't have to be a budding astronaut to appreciate the excellent attractions at this famous NASA facility, from rocket exhibits and launch pads to astronaut encounters, 3D IMAX films, and a poignant memorial to NASA's fallen heroes.

 Address: SR 405, Titusville, Florida

-2 The Manatees of Crystal River
+2. The Manatees of Crystal River

-3 Ellie Schiller Homosassa Springs Wildlife State Park
+3. Ellie Schiller Homosassa Springs Wildlife State Park

 Walking trails wind through the lush riverine habitat, and little ones can learn about Florida ecosystems at the children's education center, with interactive exhibits.
 Access to the park from the visitor center is by tram or a fun boat ride along the river, with the chance to spot wildlife along the way.